b33pbop/tp/docs/DeveloperGuide.md

 *     3b1.
 System informs manager that chosen order does not exist.
 Use case continues at step 1 or ends.

+**U14.
+Redeem Customer Points**
+**Actor: Manager**
+**MSS**
+1. Manager selects a customer to redeem points from.
+2. Manager executes **redeemPoints** and inputs details
+3. System validates the inputs and locates the specified customer.
+4. System deducts the specified number of points from the customer's total.
+Use case ends.

+**Extensions**
+* 3a.
+Contact not found or not a customer
+*     3a1.
+System informs the manager that the specified contact is not a valid customer Use case resumes at step 1 or ends
+* 4a.
+Amount to be redeemed exceeds customer's current points
+*     4a1.
+System informs manager that insufficient points are available.
+Use case resumes at step 2 or ends.

+**U15.
+View Customer Summary**
+**Actor: Manager**
+**MSS**
+1. Manager executes **customerSummary**
+2. System retrieves all customers from address book
+3. System groups customer by their membership tier.
+4. System displays the number of customers in each tier.
+Use case ends.

+**Extensions**
+* 2a.
+No customers exist in the address book.
+*     2a1.
+System informs the manager that there are no customers to summarise.
+Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.